-"Better check your shit now because once we get going I ain't turning back for nothing."
+"Better check ya shit now because once we get going I ain't turning back for nothin'."
 Miroku nodded at the hanyou and asked Sango if she had the necessary supplies.
 After she assured the monk that she had everything they needed the trio made way out of Kaede's village.

-Zipping up her jacket she walked towards the magical shrine, slid the door open and climbed into the well.
+Zipping up her jacket she walked towards the magical shrine.

-Gracefully he traveled through the still forest.
-A cool breeze stirred his waist length hair as he approached the boarder.
+Gracefully, he traveled through the still forest as a cool and gentle breeze stirred his tress.

 Then he registered a familiar scent.

-It has been nearly four years since he last smelled her but he knew who it was.
+It had been nearly four years since he last smelled her but he knew who it was.

-Before he happened upon Kagome in one swift motion he leapt into a tree and concealed himself from her view.
-Hiding his youkai would suffice.
+Before he happened upon Kagome, in one swift motion he leapt into a tree and concealed himself from her view.
+Hiding his youki would suffice.
 It's not like she would be able to detect him by scent.

 Humans were strange indeed.

-With mild interest, his hair spilled over his shoulder as he tilted his head and took note of her appearance.
-She appeared to be more mature.
-She didn't look to be much older but she did age rapidly compared to him due to her own morality.
-It would take the lord another several hundred years to match her progression.
+While she didn't look to be much older, she did age rapidly compared to him due to her own morality.
+It would take the young master another several hundred years to match her progression.